Zinke defended his use of charter aircraft, outlining three flights

 Zinke additionally said that he’s flown “Mil Air” with Agriculture Secretary Sonny Perdue to look at fires in Montana and has flown on military aircraft with Vice President Mike Pence and President Donald Trump.
 Zinke was not billed for the flight he took with Purdue, the Interior spokesperson said.

-reported Thursday on the charter flight Zinke took this summer.
+The Washington Post reported Thursday on the charter flight Zinke took this summer.
 The late-night flight Zinke confirmed taking was from Las Vegas to near his home in Montana on a plane owned by oil-and-gas executives, according to internal documents the newspaper obtained.